CleverRaven/Cataclysm-DDA/design-doc.md

 The Blob, as a concept in writing, should be thought of less like an antagonist or a character and more like a set of rules and a force of nature.
 None of the direct interacting organisms in the game world are even particularly aware of its existence.
 Those few that are aware that XE-037 exists do not realize that it is a vast interdimensional organism.
 This information might *never* be directly revealed in game.

 **What does it want**?
 The Blob is vast.
 It cannot be communicated with nor reasoned with.
-The most we could possible manage would be to annoy it enough that it would reach out and slap us, and that would be that.
+The most we could possibly manage would be to annoy it enough that it would reach out and slap us, and that would be that.
 Far preferable would be for us to convince it to leave us alone - which really isn't that hard, since it doesn't really care about the human survivors whatsoever.
 It is in many ways analogous to a Lovecraftian elder god, but one that has already woken up, devastated the world, and moved on to other things.

 **Quest options**
 With the Blob itself, there really aren't any.
 You can't convince Azathoth to go away and leave us alone, it's not a thing.
 Zombies cannot be cured; their brains are mush, they are dead.
 Perhaps sufficient purifier could clear your own XE-037 infestation for a while, but unless you plan to drink treated water the rest of your life, it's going to come back, and what have you really accomplished?
 Survivors' best hope is to get the Blob to leave them alone, which is mostly wants to do anyway.